-The Subject Property is located northwest of the City of Prineville.
-It is approximately 77.98 acres and is currently employed for farm use.
+The Subject Property is approximately 77.98 acres and currently employed for farm use.
 The property includes a single-family dwelling that has been on the property since the 1920s, two general purpose buildings and a machine shed.

 The site slopes gently towards the northwest.
 There is an unnamed drainage just north of the property flowing towards the west and southwest.
 This is part of the irrigation system maintained by the Ochoco Irrigation District.
 Water flows from the northeast toward the southwest and into the Rye Grass Canal system.